Boston Discovery Guide's Top Picks:

 Even GPS fails - or leads you down the wrong path.
 Or to a street with the name you request - but in Cambridge instead of Boston, which of course you don't realize until after you've spent an hour in rush hour traffic trying to reach the wrong destination.

 Fortunately, you can easily get excellent maps of Boston for free.
-This article tells you where to get the best free Boston maps for sightseeing in Boston and creating your own walking tours.
+This article tells you where to get the best free Boston tourist maps for sightseeing in Boston, creating your own walking tours, and - maybe most important - not getting lost!

 Boston Discovery Guide's Recommended Free Map